Galapagos Islands Vacations: everything you should know before booking

 HOW TO MOVE AROUND AND BETWEEN THE ISLANDS

-There is a boat service that connects the inhabited islands of Santa Cruz with San Cristobal, Isabel, and Florencia which costs around 30 USD per ride per person, or, if you are not fond of boats or you can stand sea motion sickness, you can always check out the inter-island flights with EMETEBE, a local airline.
-Their prices are around 200 USD per person one way.
+There is a boat service that connects the inhabited islands of Santa Cruz with San Cristobal, Isabel, and Florencia, which costs around 30 USD per ride per person, or, if you are not fond of boats or you cannot stand sea motion sickness, you can always check out the inter-island flights with EMETEBE, a local airline.
+Their prices are around 200 USD per person, one way.

 Here is what you should know about interisland transportation by boat: